ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

 [^3]: For example, see [a Harvard study on hallucination in the legal context](https://doi.org/10.48550/arXiv.2405.20362), this [philosophical article](https://arxiv.org/pdf/2212.03551) and this [Forbes article](https://www.forbes.com/sites/lanceeliot/2022/08/24/ai-ethics-lucidly-questioning-this-whole-hallucinating-ai-popularized-trend-that-has-got-to-stop) expressing concern about the use of the word 'hallucination', this [BBC journalist on using LLMs in journalism](https://www.bbc.co.uk/rd/blog/2024-06-mitigating-llm-hallucinations-in-text-summarisation), and this [PBS article which quotes an academic saying 'this isn't fixable'](https://www.pbs.org/newshour/science/chatbots-can-make-things-up-can-we-fix-ais-hallucination-problem).
 [^4]: See for example [Jiang, Xuhui et al 2024.
 A Survey on Large Language Model Hallucination via a Creativity Perspective](https://arxiv.org/abs/2402.06647).
 [^5]: See for example [Huang, Lei et al 2023.
 A Survey on Hallucination in Large Language Models: Principles, Taxonomy, Challenges, and Open Questions](https://arxiv.org/abs/2311.05232).
-[^6]: One thing 'epistemically supports' another thing just in case, if you already knew the first thing, you'd have good reason to believe the second thing, too.
-For example, that my flatmate, Sophie, is cross, provides epistemic support for the notion that her job interview didn't go well earlier today.
 [^7]: Like when [an LLM made up the 1985 World Ski Championships](https://medium.com/@gcentulani/understanding-hallucination-in-llms-causes-consequences-and-mitigation-strategies-b5e1d0268069).
 [^8]: As one person found to their misfortune, when [a New York lawyer filed a brief containing six references to non-existent cases](https://www.bbc.co.uk/news/world-us-canada-65735769).
 [^9]: [Meta's AI academic assistant Galactica flopped after three days](https://www.technologyreview.com/2022/11/18/1063487/meta-large-language-model-ai-only-survived-three-days-gpt-3-science), following a backlash over its tendency to output falsehoods.